-I am an independent curator from Turkey, based in Belgrade.
+I am an independent curator from Turkey, based in Berlin.
 My curatorial practice revolves around the environment, comparative cultural analysis, and intercultural communication through art.
 To reflect on the current artistic structures and social issues that art tackles, I tend to take an innovative and multidisciplinary approach, and adapt accordingly to the artist, the project, and/or the geography in which I’m working.

 I aim to create a space for open conversation and carry it beyond the art world.
 To accomplish this, I initiate projects beyond traditional exhibitions and include different forms of media, such as a podcast where I interview artists to amplify their voices or the curatorial round tables where artists can communicate with each other without bias.